abdullahalkheshen/leetcode-diaries/Design-Gurus/Warmup/Readme.md

 Let's warmup.

-1. I may solve a problem with multiple approaches.
+1. I'm going to solve a problem with multiple approaches.